 History and Reputation

-- Other professors working on natural language processing include Matthew Stone (dialogue systems and cognitive aspects) and Sungjin Ahn (deep learning), Yongfeng Zhang (information retrieval and explainable ML),
+- Other Rutgers professors working on natural language processing include Matthew Stone (dialogue systems and cognitive aspects), Sungjin Ahn (deep learning), Yongfeng Zhang (information retrieval and explainable ML),

 - Rutgers is also extremely strong in areas such as computer vision, robotics, and data mining.
 For instance, Prof. Tomasz Imielinski and his collaborators started the area of association rule mining and have one of the Top 50 most-cited papers in all of computer science.

 Rutgers has 10 papers at KDD 2017 and 3 at ICML 2017.

 - The Rutgers School of Communication and Information is among the Top 10 in the country.

 - The Rutgers Discovery Informatics Institute has set up world class supercomputers, one of which has over 20,000 cores and over 140 TB of RAM.